GraphSchema – User Guide

 - Schema nodes labeled "CLASS" (green) have relationships among themselves that exactly reflect the (permitted or expected) relationships among the data nodes of those Classes (in our example, "OWNED_BY")

-are the "SCHEMA" relationships, NOT the labels of the "Data Nodes"
+are the `_CLASS` properties of the "Data Nodes"

 - "Data Nodes" are free to contain any other label.
 (Remember, in graph databases such as Neo4j, nodes may have multiple labels, often used for indexing)